 Other shops and arcades in Little Tokyo carry and specialize in hard-to-find Japanese video games that you can’t even find at Amoeba!
 The exceptional Little Tokyo Arcade is no exception.

-There are many theaters in and museums focused on Japanese-American, Pan-Asian and Asian-American culture in the neighborhood, including the aforementioned Japanese American Cultural & Community Center, the Japanese American National Museum and East West Players.
-The horribly-named ImaginAsian Center opened in December, 2007, one of the first movie theaters to show mostly Asian films since the 2001 closing of the Garfield Theater in Alhambra.
+There are many theaters and museums focused on Japanese-American, Pan-Asian, and Asian-American culture in Little Tokyo, including the aforementioned Japanese American Cultural & Community Center, the Japanese American National Museum, and East West Players.
+The horribly-named ImaginAsian Center opened in December 2007, one of the first movie theaters to show mostly Asian films since the 2001 closing of the Garfield Theater in Alhambra.
 It closed after a couple years of operation.

 LITTLE TOKYO AND FILM

-Tsuru Aoki began her acting career on Toyo Fujita‘s stage in Little Toyko where she and Sessue Hayakawa often acted sided by side before and after marrying in 1914.
+Tsuru Aoki began her acting career on Toyo Fujita‘s stage in Little Toyko where she and Sessue Hayakawa often acted side by side before and after marrying in 1914.
 After being noticed by Thomas H. Ince, he placed her under contract.
-With a debut film performance in 1913’s The Oath of Tsuru San, she became one of the first Asian-Americans to appear on silent screen.
-It was at her recommendation that Thomas H. Ince returned to the theater to attend a production of The Typhoon.
-Afterward he offered its star, Hayakawa, a movie contract which led to his becoming the first Asian-American superstar in Silent Film.
+With a debut film performance in 1913’s The Oath of Tsuru San, she became one of the first Asian-Americans to appear on the silent screen.
+It was on her recommendation that Thomas H. Ince returned to the theater to attend a production of The Typhoon.
+Afterward, he offered its star, Hayakawa, a movie contract which led to his becoming the first Asian-American superstar in Silent Film.